megamillions/Multiplication-Table-Maker/README.md

 # Multiplication-Table-Maker

 Takes number N from command line, and creates N x N multiplication table in an Excel spreadsheet.

+Designed for use with Gmail and Al Sweigart's Automate the Boring Stuff with Python: Chapter 12.